 Quick Tip: It can be hard to ignore notifications.
 From personal experience, I’ve learned I have to keep my phone in a different room and hit that good ole’ DO NOT DISTURB toggle button to avoid the temptation of taking a “quick peek” that turns into mindless scrolling.

 2. Camp Out

 Quick Tip: If you don’t already have items like tents and fire pits, rejoice in the fact that they’re fairly inexpensive in the grand scheme of things and can be used over and over!
 If you don’t think you’ll use them beyond a staycation, then please don’t purchase.
-(You may be able to borrow from friends or family that already have these things!)
-However, if you’ve been thinking about investing in these types of items for your family, I have a few recommendations that my family has used and loved for years!
+(You may be able to borrow from friends or family that already own these things!)

 Do something that will get the creative juices flowing.
 Maybe do an egg-drop competition or create a huge marble maze together!
 A quick Pinterest search will yield TONS of ideas!

 4. Go Full-On Nerd

 We love to play board games, card games, do puzzles, etc. The classics are good, but here are a few of my family’s favorite games that may not already be in your arsenal: